qbalsdon/wearOS/README.md

 ### Changes
 1. [Changes from template to basic architecture solution][PULL1]
 1. [Move WatchFaceRenderer and example into separate module][PULL2]
+1. Created a test harness with more granular controls - [REF TODO]
+1. Create a build variant to demonstrate utility

 ### Tasks
 |TYPE|EPIC|TASK|DESCRIPTION|STATUS|